-With respect to the [REDACTED] software, the Organization issued receipts to donors on the basis of \$600 for each program received.
-However, it is our position that the fair market value per program was only \$120, which is what donors paid for the programs, and is also the amount that the Organization purchased the programs for on several occasions.
+With respect to the [REDACTED], the Organization issued receipts to donors on the basis of \$600 for each program received.
+However, it is our position that the fair market value per program was only \$120, which is what donors paid for the programs, and is also the amount that the Organization could have purchased the programs for.
+We have noted that a related organization, [REDACTED] made several purchases of the programs for \$120 each.

-Similarly, the amounts for which receipts were issued with respect to the prints should have been restricted to what the donors paid for the prints.
-It should be noted that a recent Federal Court of Appeal decision (Tolley, Quinn and Nash) determined that donation receipts issued to donors in similar situations should be restricted to the lower amounts that the donors actually paid.

-- The Organization issued a number of donation receipts for gifts in kind with respect to works of art donated to it.
+- Similarly, the amounts for which receipts were issued with respect to the prints should have been restricted to what the donors paid for the prints.
+It should be noted that a recent Federal Court of Appeal decision (Tolley, Quinn and Nash) determined that donation receipts issued to donors in similar situations should be restricted to the lower amounts that the donors actually paid. - The Organization issued a number of donation receipts for gifts in kind with respect to works of art donated to it.
 No record was provided to show which works of art were donated, with the descriptions on the receipts merely stating "Gift in Kind Signed Numbered Prints".
-The only indications of the fair market value of the works of art were letters from [REDACTED] stating what the art was valued at.
+The only indications of the fair market value of the works of art were letters from Artistic Ideals Inc. stating what the art was valued at.
 However, without knowing which works were donated, it appears that the Organization would not have known whether the values provided were accurate.